 Q: How do my end users get started with WorkSpaces Web?

 A: Once you have completed setup in the AWS Management Console, you can distribute the WorkSpaces Web portal endpoint URL to your users.
 You can add this URL to your SAML provider application gateway, email it to users, re-direct from a domain you own, or push the URL as a bookmark to a device you manage.
 Your end users can log in with their SAML identity and start accessing websites using their existing browser.

 Q: Which devices are supported at launch?

-A: Users may connect to WorkSpaces Web from desktop or tablet web browsers.
+A: Users can connect to WorkSpaces Web from desktop or tablet web browsers.

 Q: Which web applications can I use with WorkSpaces Web?

-A: WorkSpaces Web pixel streams an up-to-date version of the Chrome browser, so if content works in Chrome, it will work in WorkSpaces Web.
-Chrome does not have support for sites that require Flash or Java, so by extension WorkSpaces Web would not be compatible with those sites.
+A: WorkSpaces Web pixel streams an up-to-date version of the Google Chrome browser, so if content works in Google Chrome, it will work in WorkSpaces Web.
+Google Chrome does not have support for sites that require Flash or Java, so by extension WorkSpaces Web would not be compatible with those sites.

 Q: Does WorkSpaces Web work with SaaS applications?